ilkerinam/constant-rank-quadratic-twists/README.md

 ## Notes

 The phrase “Verified in Magma” in Table 1 means that the listed examples were checked computationally using the scripts in this repository.
+The current scripts print their results to the Magma console.
+If desired, they can easily be adapted to write the output to text files in the `output/` directory.
 ---

 ## Citation